What is it?

 Springfield, MO 65897

 - Log into your DESE online profile and file an "extension certificate" application.
 Instructions to file for an extension can be found on our "applying for your certificate" website.
 Select the option for renewing or extending a current certificate.
 This application will go directly to DESE and does not need to be reviewed by the district or Missouri State.
-However, they will not be able to act upon this application until they receive your documentation from MIssouri State.
+However, they will not be able to act upon this application until they receive the above-mentioned documentation from MIssouri State.